 - 1. It is possible for the design to be implemented incorrectly in some cases, due to a misunderstanding or ignorance of its requirements, or pressure of workload, or lack of skill by the layout operator.
 This may result in a glaring and undesirable deviation from "style". - 2.
-It is possible under the existing arrangements for the design and style of a newspaper to change over a period of time, due to changing interpretation of how it should be applied, and/or a build-up of a series of minor "styles" inaccuracies.
+It is possible under the existing arrangements for the design and style of a newspaper to change over a period of 55 time, due to changing interpretation of how it should be applied, and/or a build-up of a series of minor "styles" inaccuracies.
 Although this change may be subtle and may occur over a period of a number of years, any change is often noticed by readers of the newspaper, with possible negative effects on the readership of the newspaper. - 3.
 A layout, although it may be creatively faithful to the design guidelines, may be inefficient in its usage of space, resulting in expensive wastage of space and/or less news being put in the paper. - 4.
 Computer systems are available with electronic tools that facilitate the building of layouts.
-However, these systems will require the layout to be constructed manually using those tools, which is labour-intensive and time-consuming.
-In addition, these systems provide little or no guidance on the paper's style and do not assist the layout operator in determining how layouts should be designed.
+However, these systems will require the layout to be constructed manually using those tools, which is labour-intensive and timeconsuming.
+In addition, these systems provide little or no guidance on the paper's style and do not assist the lavout operator in determining how layouts should be designed.
 They merely permit the layout operator to build the layout, once the operator has personally determined what should be built.

 U.S. Pat.
-No. 5,390,354 and GB 2,246,102 disclose how The present invention has application in electronic and 10 newsholes can be arranged to fill a given area (such as a page).
+No. 5,390,354 and GB 2,246,102 disclose how Particularly, but not exclusively, the present invention is 10 newsholes can be arranged to fill a given area (such as a page).
 However, they could not be used to generate the newsholes themselves.

 U.S. Pat.
-Nos.
-4,829,470, 5,287,443, 5,113,488, 4,755, 955 and 5,079,724 all relate to different aspects of manipulating type and/or images to fit a given shape.
+No. 4,829,470, U.S. Pat.
+No. 5,287,443, U.S. Pat.
+No. 5,113,488, U.S. Pat.
+No. 4,755,955 and U.S. Pat.
+No. 5,079,724 all relate to different aspects of manipulating type and/or images to fit a given shape.
 These disclosures do not reach the concept of publication design rules, and they would not assist in any way in actually helping to build or determine the newshole design.
 These inventions address mechanical problems that may arise once it becomes necessary to pour text and/or images into those shapes to fill them up.